The deciduous shrub is known by two scientific names, Ficus Lyrata (FY-kus ly-RAY-tuh) and Ficus Pandurata (FY-kus pand-yoor-RAY-tuh).

 Unfortunately, this easy-to-care-for plant isn’t immune to pests, and getting rid of mealybugs on the Fiddle Leaf fig is one of the worst.

 Fiddle Leaf Fig And Mealybugs

 Mealybugs are a type of unarmored scale insect hailing from the Pseudococcidae family and are known by several nicknames, including:

 - Millie bugs

 - Pink Hibiscus bugs

 - Tiny white bugs

-They’re notoriously difficult pests to get rid of despite a 30-day life cycle.
+They’re one of the most common pests and are notoriously difficult pests to get rid of despite a 30-day life cycle.